2nd Kings 2:23 - A Story of God's Love

 My children can say some crazy stuff now and again such as "pooty head" and "biscuit face" but I would never sic some wild animals on them for being kids.
 A good scolding should be sufficient.

 The II Kings 2:23 story is a reminder of the vengeful and blood-thirsty mindset many believers had during that period.
 Biblical literalists have a peculiar position to take on this.
 If the story is 100% true, the Old Testament God is cruel and malicious.
 Who would want to worship that?
 Jesus' timing is just right.
 As societies began to grow and become more sophisticated and more morally conscious, Yahweh simply did not have the same appeal.
 Jesus is ushered in as a much needed political replacement.
 The New Testament, however, isn't a replacement for the Old Testament.
 In fact, Jesus makes it clear in:

 Till heaven and earth pass, one jot or tittle shall nowise pass from the law, till all be fulfilled.
 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven.

 So Jesus himself supports many of the OT laws.
 Isn't this the same God?

 Is Yahweh, Yahweh, or not?
 If Yahweh is Yahweh then he's still the same murderous, malicious creature that's feared in the OT.
 If he's not, what is he?
 Jesus?
 But what of the Trinity?

-Some Christian churches teach that Jesus was here with God since the beginning.
-But if true.. you mean Jesus condoned 2 Kings 2:23?
+Some Christian churches teach that Jesus was here with God from the beginning.
+But if true, you mean Jesus condoned 2 Kings 2:23?
 World-wide floods that killed cute little bunnies and sleeping babies?
-Jesus turned people into salt?
+Did Jesus turn people into salt?
 Jesus is a killer?
 Jesus did all that?
 Something is amiss here.